TRW Law Firm - Enhanced Mega Menu 2025 Edition with Logo & Contact Sidebar

 There are many forms of unofficial tenure, which means tenure that does not meet the requirements for registration.
 It includes the following details.

-• Leasing without a registered lease— a person who has a verbal agreement to occupy land or housing for a rent payment of more than one year or from year to year.
+• Leasing without a registered lease— a person who has a verbal AGREEMENT to occupy land or housing for a rent payment of more than one year or from year to year.

 • Unregistered land ownership— a person owns land under circumstances but the land is not properly registered.
 For example, the land transfer was not registered to the current owner, or the current owner owns part of a subdivided block and the subdivision was not registered.